Improving the Reorder Rate on QCommerce

 FURTHER IMPROVEMENT (PLANNED/ ON BACKLOG)

-1. Improvement to the bottom sheet
+1. Improvement to the bottom sheet (to face Out of Stock items.)

 After the Central team works on improving the recommendation system, we should be able to recommend similar items in case of out of stock, to reduce customer churn rate and encourage discovery of a store's assortment.